 Problems with this tissue are often noticed in children when they start to develop teeth and dentition.
 Infants may experience difficulty when nursing or drinking from bottles.
 An elongated frenulum can cause children to have trouble speaking, resulting in speech problems later in life if the problem is not corrected.
 Older children may not have the ability to extend their tongue to a normal length, or they may experience discomfort when swallowing.

 If the labial frenum is extended too far it can cause space to develop between the two upper front teeth.
 This frequently results in a gap between these teeth.
-If the gap develops in childhood, it is best to wait until permanent teeth have developed and then fix it with a frenectomy if it remains.
+Our periodontist in Coral Springs, FL suggests, if the gap develops in childhood, it is best to wait until permanent teeth have developed and then fix it with a frenectomy if it remains.
 Gaps often fill in when permanent teeth grow in, potentially eliminating the need for braces or surgery.

 The procedure is quick (often between 10 and 20 minutes) and recovery is usually complete within two weeks.
 After the procedure, follow proper aftercare instructions and manage soreness with pain medication.
 Make an appointment with us at Designer Smiles, FL, periodontist in Coral Springs!